ikeikeikeike/phoenix_html_simplified_helpers/README.md

   end
   ```

-  Also it is able to import(use) in each view helper files.
+  It is also able to import(use) in each view helper files.

   ```elixir
   defmodule MyApp.LayoutView do